KarrLab/intro_to_wc_modeling/docs/glossary.rst

         A simulation in which multiple submodels are simultaneously simulated using different simulation algorithms such as ODE integration, SSA, and FBA :cite:`takahashi2004multi`.
 Multi-algorithmic simulations are frequently used to simultaneously simulate both well-characterized pathways with fine-grained simulation algorithms and poorly-characterized pathways with coarse-grained simulation algorithms.

     model calibration
-        The process of determining the parameters values of models, typically by numerically minimizing the distance between model predictions and experimental observations.
+        The process of determining the values of the parameters of a model typically by numerically minimizing the distance between model predictions and experimental observations.

+        *See also:* :term:`identifiability`, :term:`parameter estimation`

     model organism database
         A database that contains integrated experimental information about a single species.